Workshop Notes: Shampoo & Conditioner

 What is Starlite’s most popular workshop?

 They are all fun, but most people begin with our Beginner Soap Workshop or our Soy Candle Workshop.
 That being said, you can book any of our workshops with the knowledge that you will be given all the required information and materials to make a great product, you’ll have a ton of fun and you will learn all the knowledge, tips and tricks to repeat the project at home if you choose.

 Do you provide any written information?

-Yes, every workshop comes with a written handout, detailing the formulation and method used for the project at hand, as well as useful tips, tricks and product-sourcing information.
+Every workshop comes with an online PDF handout, communicated to you after the workshop, detailing the formulation and method used for the project at hand, as well as useful tips, tricks and product-sourcing information.